Xero vs QuickBooks in South Africa, Which One Is Right for Your Business?

 SA-specific integrations

-South African businesses often use tools that aren't common internationally — PayFast, Yoco, SA payroll platforms (SimplePay, PaySpace), and SA banking infrastructure.
+South African businesses often use tools that aren't common internationally: PayFast, Yoco, SA payroll platforms (SimplePay, Deel Local Payroll, formerly PaySpace), and SA banking infrastructure.
 How well your accounting software connects to these matters.

 Xero has better SA-specific integration coverage.
 There's a growing ecosystem of direct integrations and custom-built connectors for SA tools.
-PayFast doesn't have a native Xero integration, but the webhook-based connection is well-documented and widely built.
-The same applies to Yoco.
+PayFast has a native Xero integration on the Xero App Store; see the PayFast-to-Xero integration guide for setup.
+Yoco has a Xero app too, though it sits behind Yoco's R499 a month Pro plan, so smaller merchants often take a webhook-based route instead.
 SimplePay integrates directly with Xero for payroll.

 QuickBooks has some SA-specific integrations but the ecosystem is thinner.
 Custom integrations are possible but less commonly built by SA specialists, which means less community knowledge and fewer readily available solutions when you need to connect things.